hhatch/dormms/README.rst

 * File names begin with a number that corresponds with the order of running the scripts.
 * BASH or Python extensions of .sh or .py, respectively.
-* Script output is recorded as "bash script.sh > script.sh.log 2>&1" or "python script.py > script.py.log 2>&1".
+* Script output is recorded as "bash script.sh > script.sh.log 2>&1" or "python script.py > script.py.log 2>&1" (even if the output is empty).
-* Usernames in log and output files are replaced with user.
+* Usernames in log and output files are replaced with "user".
 * Include assert checks for expected results.
 * Verify results are reproduced by another researcher.
 * Do not add large data files or external software to the repository.